Colonne du Guesclin - La Motte-Broons

 It seems that the Celtic tribes who settled in Brittany recognized the strategic situation of the spot.

-Indeed, the name Bron is from Celtic origin and meant hillock.
+The name Bron is indeed from Celtic origin and meant hillock.

 It evolved, though, in a very unusual way.